CrashCash/FlashAirScripts/README.md

   `sdrm` deletes all files

-  `sdrm "*.gcode"` deletes all files with a "gcode" extension
+  `sdrm "*.gcode"` deletes all files with a "gcode" extension - note that you have to quote the glob to prevent it from being expanded locally by the shell

   `sdput Nozzle_Cone.gcode LPT_Spool.gcode` deletes the two given files